-Properties developed for outright sale or shared ownership, and properties under construction are valued at the lower of cost and net realisable value.
+Work in progress comprises costs associated with properties under construction, valued at the lower of cost and net realisable value.
 Cost comprises materials, direct labour and direct development overheads.
 Net realisable value is based on estimated sales price after allowing for all further costs of completion and disposal.